bsmith89/human-gut-diversity-manuscript/outline.md

                 This environmental differentiation between body sites may be paired with microenvironmental variation at the millimeter scale [?].
-                Additionally, temporal fluctuations are probably a ubiquitous experience for microbes in the human gut due to physiological cycles of the host and directional flow of lumen contents.
+                Temporal fluctuations, as well, are probably a ubiquitous experience for microbes in the human gut due to physiological cycles of the host and directional flow of lumen contents.
                 Both temporal and spatial heterogeneity have been studied as mechanisms of coexistance [Chesson 2000].
-                When environmental changes invert the direction of selection, the scale of these fluctuations (whether in space or time) is expected to have an important effect on the outcome of competition [Hutchinson 1961].
+                When environmental changes invert the direction of selection, the frequency of these fluctuations (whether in space or time) is expected to have an important effect on the outcome of competition [Hutchinson 1961].

+                - Beta diversity

                 ~~To simplify a rich theoretical literature
                 in the temporal case: